 Super Simple DIY Natural Deodorant Recipe - That Actually Works!

-If you are like me, on your journey to living as sustainably as possible you would have tried as many 'natural' deodorants as your local shop sells or that you've been recommended by friends.
-And, if you are like me most of them would of a) been so expensive you couldn't justify the $15+ spent to still smell as bad as you did at the start or b) you still smelt like someone who hadn't showered for 3 days after being at a festival.
+If you are like me, on your journey to living as sustainably as possible you would have tried as many 'natural' deodorants as your local shop sells or that you've searched online for or been recommended by friends.
+And, if you are like me most of them would of been so expensive that you couldn't justify the $15+ spent for them not to work and never really felt they were that effective.

 It is super simple and doesn't consist of crazy ingredients that are expensive and hard to get.
 Hopefully if you don't already have most of this stuff in your pantry you should be able to get it from our online store waste free or from your local grocery store.

 Each of the natural ingredients in the deodorant have a different, important role.
 The Baking Soda holds anti-bacterial properties because of its high PH it helps to combat bacteria and help to fight the odours from the bacteria.
 If you are finding you are sensitive to this recipe it may well be because of the Baking Soda and due to it having a high PH and our acid mantle range being slightly acidic (normally between 4-5.5).
 Try to reduce the amount of baking soda in the recipe and see if that helps with any reactions.

 The tapioca flour, cornstarch or arrowroot powder is PH neutral and its role is to absorb any moisture which helps to fight bacterial and reduce odour too.